mastodon/mastodon/README.md

 [weblate]: https://weblate.joinmastodon.org/engage/mastodon/
 [docker]: https://hub.docker.com/r/tootsuite/mastodon/

-Mastodon is a **free, open-source social network server** based on ActivityPub.
-Follow friends and discover new ones.
-Publish anything you want: links, pictures, text, video.
-All servers of Mastodon are interoperable as a federated network, i.e. users on one server can seamlessly communicate with users from another one.
+Mastodon is a **free** and **open-source social network server** based on ActivityPub.
+Follow friends and discover new ones as well as publish anything you want: links, pictures, texts, and videos.
+All servers of Mastodon are interoperable as a federated network, i.e., users on one server can seamlessly communicate with users from another one.
 This includes non-Mastodon software that also implements ActivityPub!

-Click below to **learn more** in a video:
+Click the GIF below to **learn more** in a video:

 [![Screenshot](https://blog.joinmastodon.org/2018/06/why-activitypub-is-the-future/ezgif-2-60f1b00403.gif)][youtube_demo]